 I’d like to cast your mind back to when you learnt to drive.
 I bet when you were thinking about steering, you’d mess a gear change.
 Or thinking about a gear change, forget to look out the window and need to brake suddenly.
 Yet now I bet its second nature.
 You don’t need to think about the system (driving a car).
 I bet if you had a passenger, you’d be able to have a good conversation with them, and still get them to their destination unruffled.
 Great customer experience, because the system doesn’t get in the way.
 The system makes the whole thing effortless.

 Let me ask you how productive are you when you know exactly what to do?
 Very, I’m sure!
 And when you haven’t a clue what you’re doing, how productive?
 Not so much!
 Creating systems is about making sure staff know exactly how to get their job done.
 Nailing down what’s happening, who’s responsible etc. means less confusion.
 Getting the job done and doing that job well.
 The system takes the uncertainty out of doing tasks well.
-Less effort, less time wasted, easier life – especially when using digital systems.
+Less effort, less time wasted, and an easier life.

 Using the time saved